7 Days In Moorea

 The Belvedere & Around

-Pick up a rental car or scooter for the week and head to the Belvedere Lookout for some serious vistas.
+Start your first day in Moorea at its prized scenic viewpoint.
+Take the only “proper” inland road and head to the Belvedere scenic lookout.
 The road snakes its way up the mountain before reaching one of the prettiest spots in French Polynesia.
 From up here, you’ll get a chance to see Moorea’s twin bays separated by Mount Rotui – so beautifully carving Moorea in the shape of a heart.
 Beneath your feet is the lush Opunohu Valley, prime agricultural land where pineapples are grown.
 The Belvedere is the starting point for several hikes, the most famous is the Three Coconuts hike (more info in the ‘hiking section’ of the Moorea Travel Guide).

 La Belvedere Moorea French Polynesia

 Opunohu Valley is not only prime agricultural land but also sacred land.
-On the way back down, stop at the marae complex and explore a set of ancient Polynesian temples.
+On the way back to the coastal road, stop at the marae complex and explore a set of ancient Polynesian temples.
 Notice how nature has taken over this place, further adding to the mystery.

 Marae in Moorea French Polynesia